weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

 First, let's run same _"Hello, Weave!"_ container like we did before

-    > docker `docker-machine config --swarm weave-1` run -d --name=c1 \
+    > docker `docker-machine config --swarm weave-1` run -d --name=pingme \
-        -h pingme.weave.local gliderlabs/alpine nc -p 4000 -l -e echo 'Hello, Weave!' df8bb89d048abce4f9ed25259072ac6c177ebdae708222662325603ef4ec4a78
+        gliderlabs/alpine nc -p 4000 -l -e echo 'Hello, Weave!' df8bb89d048abce4f9ed25259072ac6c177ebdae708222662325603ef4ec4a78

-Next, in order to confirm that we have truly transparent multi-host setup, we should make sure that test container `c2` doesn't run on the same hosts as `c1` does, for this we can set Swarm affinity constraint with `-e 'affinity:container!=c1'`.
+Next, in order to confirm that we have truly transparent multi-host setup, we should make sure that test container `pinger` doesn't run on the same hosts as `pingme` does, for this we can set Swarm affinity constraint with `-e 'affinity:container!=pingme'`.

-    > docker `docker-machine config --swarm weave-1` run -e 'affinity:container!=c1' --name=c2 -ti \
+    > docker `docker-machine config --swarm weave-1` run -e 'affinity:container!=pingme' --name=pinger -ti \
-        -h pinger.weave.local gliderlabs/alpine sh -l
+        gliderlabs/alpine sh -l

 Now let's repeat our test with `ping` and `nc` commands, just like we did in the two previous chapters.